One-sided DI-QKD secure against coherent attacks over long distances: Key rate lower bounds

 The above quantity can be directly inferred from the input-output statistics obtained through measurements of $A_1$ and $B_1$.
+In the above formula, the probabilities $p(a,b|1,1)$ are computed by post-selection on the trusted side; thus, only the detected rounds with Alice are utilised for obtaining the statistics and the key.

 Let us now focus on $H(A_1|E)$.
 Here, we describe how to obtain a lower bound of $H(A_1|E)$ using two different techniques.
 The first one is analytical and based on the works of \cite{Woodhead2021deviceindependent,Masini2022simplepractical}, while the second one is numerical and based on \cite{brown2021device}.
-Here, we provide a sketch of both techniques while more detailed descriptions are provided in the appendices~\ref{ap:bff}-\ref{ap:analytical}.
+Here, we provide a sketch of both techniques while more detailed descriptions are provided in Appendix B and C.